-STEP 3: PEG DOWN THE TENT
+STEP 2: PEG DOWN THE BEACH DOME

-Peg out the inner tent at the four corner peg points.
-The peg point locations are indicated in Figure 1.
-Anchor the tent to the ground by inserting the pegs through the loops around the base of the tent at an angle of 45 degrees as indicated in Figure 2.
+Peg out the six corners of the shelter floor as shown in Figure 1.
+Anchor the shelter to the ground by inserting the pegs through the ring loops at each corner of the floor at an angle of 45 degrees (Figure 2).
 Firm but not tight.
-As you work from one peg point to the other around the tent base pull the floor firmly, but not tight.
+As you work from one peg point to the other around the shelter base pull the floor firmly, but not tight.

-STEP 4: ASSEMBLE THE POLES
+STEP 3: ASSEMBLE THE POLES

-Assemble all poles making sure each pole junction is securely connected.
-Place the assembled poles side by side for easy identification, see Figure 3.
+Assemble the poles ensuring each pole section is firmly secured into the next.
+Place the assembled poles side by side for easy identification, as indicated in Figure 3.